 At least twelve hours of course credit towards the certificate must be completed before the capstone course can be counted towards the certificate.
-Each semester, the list of approved courses that meet the requirements above is available in the Department of English's undergraduate advising office and online at the College of Liberal Arts Digital Humanities website.
+Each semester, the list of approved courses that meet the requirements above is available online at the Initiative for Digital Humanities website.